524D/compareMS2/README.md

 ## 2. Installing compareMS2

+CompareMS2 can be run under Windows (64 bit AMD/Intel), Linux (64 bit AMD/Intel) and MacOS (ARM and Intel).

-On Windows, the easiest way to install compareMS2 is through the [installer](https://github.com/524D/compareMS2/releases) (under "assets").
+On Windows and Ubuntu, the easiest way to install compareMS2 is through the [installer](https://github.com/524D/compareMS2/releases) (under "assets").

 Alternatively, and for other platforms, follow the instructions below.

 First install nodejs:

 * On Debian/Ubuntu Linux, run `apt install nodejs`
-* On Windows and macOS, download from: <https://nodejs.org/en/download/>
+* On Windows, macOS and other Linux flavors, download from: <https://nodejs.org/en/download/>

 Then run the following on the command line: